day0market/pyalgotrader/docs/data_recoder.md

-# Quotes record
+#  quotes record
-Quotes module for recording a collection of real-time quotes：
+ quotes module for recording a collection of real-time quotes ：
-- After the connection interface and start recording module Quotes；
+-  after the connection interface and start recording module quotes ；
-- By local agreement(vt_symbol)Add record mission；
+-  by local agreement (vt_symbol) add record mission ；
-- Background will automatically call marketAPIInterfacesuscribe()Function to automatically subscribe Quotes；
+-  background will automatically call market API interface suscribe() function to automatically subscribe quotes ；
-- Market informationdatabase_managerModulesave_bar_data()function/save_tick_data()Function loaded into the database。
+-  market information database_manager module save_bar_data() function /save_tick_data() function loaded into the database .

-note：CurrentlyvnpySupported databaseSQLite/ MySQL/ PostgreSQL/ MongoDB。ItsVnTraderThe menu bar“Configuration”enter“Global Configuration”Interface to select database(The default isSQLite), Or in the user directory.vntrader/vt_setting.jsonConfiguration inside directly。If the userMongoDB，The recorded data is directly loaded into the marketMongoDBin。
+ note ： currently vnpy supported database SQLite/ MySQL/ PostgreSQL/ MongoDB.  its VnTrader the menu bar “ configuration ” enter “ global configuration ” interface to select database ( the default is SQLite),  or in the user directory .vntrader/vt_setting.json configuration inside directly .  if the user MongoDB， the recorded data is directly loaded into the market MongoDB in .

 &nbsp;

-## Load Startup
+##  load startup
-enterVN TraderRear，First landing Interface，The connectionCTP；Then click on the menu bar“Features”->"Quotes record“Rear，Quotes window will pop record，Figure。
+ enter VN Trader rear ， first landing interface ， the connection CTP； then click on the menu bar “ features ”->" quotes record “ rear ， quotes window will pop record ， figure .
 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/data_recoder/datarecoder.png)

-Quote status of the startup module for recordingTrue，Startswhilecycle，You can add tasks to achieve real-time quotes record。
+ quote status of the startup module for recording True， starts while cycle ， you can add tasks to achieve real-time quotes record .
 ```
     def start(self):
         """"""